RISHITHAKATTIPALLEM/WEB_RESTURANT/README.md

 4. Navigate to `menu.html` to view the **Menu Page**.
 5. *(Optional)* Use the **Live Server** extension in VS Code for better preview and navigation.

+## 🛠️ Tools Used

+- HTML5
+- CSS3
+- JavaScript (basic interactivity)
+- VS Code with Live Server (for development preview)

+---

 ## 📬 Contact

 For any issues or clarifications, feel free to reach out via GitHub Issues or connect with me directly.